aliialpaca/TransVoice-Wiki/wiki/pages/misguided-concepts/gvm.md

 ## Background

-The idea of GVM came as a result of a discovery during a voice workshop led by Hearth (a trans voice teacher), where it was found a student (known for her exceptionally high meta-resonance and light vocal weight) had induced [muscle tension dysphonia](/wiki/pages/other-resources/glossary#mtd) (MTD) of – including, but not limited to – the stylohyoid muscles[^recordings].
-She had used swallow-and-hold exercises to voice train for several years which lead to constant involuntary contraction of such musculature[^memory].
+The idea of GVM came as a result of a discovery during a voice workshop led by Hearth (a trans voice teacher), where it was found a student (known for her exceptionally high meta-resonance and light vocal weight) had induced [muscle tension dysphonia](/wiki/pages/other-resources/glossary#mtd) (MTD) of – including, but not limited to – the [stylohyoid muscles](/wiki/pages/other-resources/glossary#stylohyoid)[^recordings].
+She had used swallow-and-hold exercises to voice train for several years which led to constant involuntary contraction of such musculature[^memory].
 She had ended up using this as there were no better widespread methods developed at the time; it was more effective than the classical voice pedagogy derived methods, and so many casual voice feminisation videos of the time essentially endorsed this sort of training method.

 Among other symptoms, she was found to not be able to properly yawn due to constant involuntary contraction of these muscles (which typically lowers meta-resonance due to expansion of muscles in the [oropharynx](/wiki/pages/other-resources/glossary#oropharynx)). <!-- (which ones?) -->